 If you were hoping to build your own fire pit instead of spending what can be quite a lot of money though, you’re in luck: building a wood burning fire pit at home is surprisingly simple.
 It really is almost as easy as it looks.

 The main difficulty comes in the first step:

 The hardest part of any construction project is the planning, and this doesn’t change just because it’s a small DIY project like this.

-The first thing you need to do is determine whether a fire pit is allowed where you live.
+In your designs a for brick grill. the first thing you need to do is determine whether a fire pit is allowed where you live.
 Sometimes city ordinances or homeowners association requirements will prevent you from building a fire pit, sadly.
 If you own a home in a more rural area, this likely won’t be a problem.

 After you’ve determined whether you’re allowed to start work in the first place, plan out how much space you actually have to work with, and how big of a fire pit you want to have.
 Keep in mind when building your fire pit that you’ll need space for people to sit around it.
 You’ll want the furniture to be about 6 feet from the fire to be comfortable (and avoid heating up the furniture too much, or combusting it if it’s wood).